-Transaction messages send data about rooms and packages to Google.
+Transaction messages send data about rooms, prices, and packages to Google.
 There are two primary types of Transaction messages:

 - Itinerary data: Define Room Bundle and itinerary-related

 - Hotel prices and inventory: Set the minimum price for an itinerary that meets certain requirements.
 For more information, see Updating Prices.
 You can also remove a room from inventory.
 For more information, see Removing Inventory.

 - Room Bundles: Set the itinerary prices for a combination of a physical room and a package of additional services.
 For more information, Room Bundles.

 Google caches the contents of your Transaction messages so that the prices are available at all times.
 In some cases, Google determines that the values in its cache are not up to date, so it might send additional

 <Query>messages (or in some cases, Live Queries) to get updated prices.

 This data typically changes very frequently.
 To define pricing and availability Transaction messages, use